Bill W.: Marriage, work, and alcoholism

-Wilson met his wife Lois Burnham during the summer of 1913, while sailing on Vermont's Emerald Lake; two years later the couple became engaged.
+Wilson met his future wife Lois Burnham during the summer of 1913 while sailing on Vermont's Emerald Lake; two years later, the couple became engaged.
 He entered Norwich University, but depression and panic attacks forced him to leave during his second semester.
-The next year he returned, but was soon suspended with a group of students involved in a hazing incident.
-Because no one would take responsibility, and no one would identify the perpetrators, the entire class was punished.
+The next year he returned, but he was soon suspended with a group of students involved in a hazing incident.
+No one would take responsibility, and no one would identify the perpetrators, so the entire class was punished.

-The June 1916 incursion into the U.S. by Pancho Villa resulted in Wilson's class being mobilized as part of the Vermont National Guard and he was reinstated to serve.
+Pancho Villa's incursion into the U.S. in June 1916 resulted in Wilson's class being mobilized as part of the Vermont National Guard, and he was reinstated to serve.
 The following year he was commissioned as an artillery officer.
-During military training in Massachusetts, the young officers were often invited to dinner by the locals, and Wilson had his first drink, a glass of beer, to little effect.
-A few weeks later at another dinner party, Wilson drank some Bronx cocktails, and felt at ease with the guests and liberated from his awkward shyness; "I had found the elixir of life", he wrote.
+During military training in Massachusetts, the young officers were often invited to dinner by the locals, and Wilson had his first drink, a glass of beer with little effect.
+A few weeks later at another dinner party held at the Joseph Grinnell Mansion in New Bedford, Massachusetts, he drank some Bronx cocktails and felt at ease with the guests and liberated from his awkward shyness.
+"I had found the elixir of life", he wrote.
 "Even that first evening I got thoroughly drunk, and within the next time or two I passed out completely.
 But as everyone drank hard, not too much was made of that."

-Wilson married Lois on January 24, 1918, just before he left to serve in World War I as a 2nd lieutenant in the Coast Artillery.
-After his military service, Wilson returned to live with his wife in New York.
+Wilson married Burnham on January 24, 1918, just before he left to serve in World War I in France as a 2nd lieutenant in the Coast Artillery.
+After his military service, he returned to live with his wife in New York.
 He failed to graduate from law school because he was too drunk to pick up his diploma.
 Wilson became a stock speculator and had success traveling the country with his wife, evaluating companies for potential investors.
-During these trips Lois had a hidden agenda: she hoped the travel would keep Wilson from drinking.
+During these trips, Lois had a hidden agenda: she hoped that the travel would keep Wilson from drinking.
 However, Wilson's constant drinking made business impossible and ruined his reputation.

-In 1933 Wilson was committed to the Charles B. Towns Hospital for Drug and Alcohol Addictions in New York City four times under the care of William Duncan Silkworth.
-Silkworth's theory was that alcoholism was a matter of both physical and mental control: a craving, the manifestation of a physical allergy (the physical inability to stop drinking once started) and an obsession of the mind (to take the first drink).
-Wilson gained hope from Silkworth's assertion that alcoholism was a medical condition, but even that knowledge could not help him.
+In 1933, Wilson was committed to the Charles B. Towns Hospital for Drug and Alcohol Addictions in New York City four times under the care of William Duncan Silkworth.
+Silkworth's theory was that alcoholism was a matter of both physical and mental lack of control: a physical "allergy" resulting in a compulsion or physical inability to stop drinking once started), and a mental obsession (craving to take one first drink again).
+Wilson gained hope from Silkworth's assertion that alcoholism was a mental and medical condition, but even that knowledge could not help him.
 He was eventually told that he would either die from his alcoholism or have to be locked up permanently due to Wernicke encephalopathy (commonly referred to as "wet brain").